 Our third LivedUpdate comes directly from our team on the field in and around the Zaatari refugee camp.
-Written by Field Coordinator Marie-Eve Hamel.
+Written by our Field Coordinator

 It has been more than a week since our arrival in Jordan, and so much has been accomplished!